hyphen0009/krishi-sahayak/README.md

----

 🤝 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.

 🙏 Acknowledgments

-This project was created with the support of AI tools including ChatGPT, DeepSeek, Blackbox, and Claude, which assisted in code generation, documentation, and development guidance.
+This project was created with the support of AI tools including ChatGPT, DeepSeek, Blackbox, Claude, and Gemini, which assisted in code generation, documentation, and development guidance.